• Skip to primary navigation

 The A12 chip is believed to be among the fastest in the mobile market currently.
 Apple is also said to be working on its own ARM-based System on a Chip (SoC).
 These SoCs will be used in Macs in 2020.

 The Information notes that Apple is far from completing the project.
 So it is unrealistic to think the still in the early modem will be seen in an iPhone anytime soon.
-Apple is also looking to launch its first 5G enabled iPhone in 2020.
+Apple is also looking to launch its first 5G enabled iPhone.

 The phone is rumored to work on Intel’s internal 5G infrastructure.